Potential Development of Improved Fatigue Design Methods on Vessels

 Company President, Bill, Sr. began his career in the Naval Nuclear Program at Westinghouse/ Bettis.
 He is currently active on the ASME Subcommittee on Design, and serves as a Contributing Member of the ASME (BPV III) Working Group on Fatigue Strength.
 He has also published numerous papers on design, fatigue and fracture.

-We Perform Engineering Design and Analysis including Equipment Fatigue Analysis to ASME Code – for Clients in Various Industries.
+O’Donnell Consulting Performs Engineering Design and Analysis including Vibration & Fatigue Analysis for Clients in Various Industries.

 (412) 835-5007